jsoma/lede-2022/docs/setup/vs-code.md

 ## The `code` command

+!!! warning

+    This is for OS X only!
+The `code` command comes preinstalled on Windows, so you don't need to run a command.

 There's a magic command called `code` that you can install through VS Code.

 1. Open the **Command Palette** by pressing `Cmd+Shift+P` and type `shell command` to filter the big long list of commands.